ImJustChew/preact-action/README.md

-# GitHub Actions for Firebase
+# GitHub Actions for Preact

-This Action for [firebase-tools](https://github.com/firebase/firebase-tools) enables arbitrary actions with the `firebase` command-line client.
+This Action for [preact-cli](https://github.com/preactjs/preact-cli) enables arbitrary actions with the `preact` command-line client.

 ## Inputs